CursosAlbertoBasalo/VitaeCleanCodeAdvancedEnero/docs/timeline.md

 ## Lesson 2.1 : Single Responsibility Principle

-- One class responsible for one thing
+### 2.1.1 Single responsibility

+> `Bookings`: Long class with several responsibilities and level of abstraction
+> 💡 Improvement: apply to every class

 ## Lesson 2.2 : OLI principles

-- Open for extension, closed for modification
+🗞️ VirginPlanetary added to SpaceY and GreenOrigin as a new operator

+### 2.1.2 Open/Close Principle

+> `Operators`: Favor add code, not change code

-- Liskov substitution principle
+### 2.1.3 Liskov substitution principle

+> `Operators`: Beware of inheritance

-- Interface segregation principle
+### 2.1.4 Interface segregation principle

+> `Operators`: Depend on abstraction not implementation

 ## Lesson 2.3 : Dependency Inversion Principle

+### 2.1.5 Dependency Inversion Principle

-- High level modules should not depend on low level modules
+> `Notifications` High level modules should not depend on low level modules

 ---